 VIII.
-USE OF DIAMOND BRITE ABOVE WATER
+USE OF RIVER ROK ABOVE WATER

-A. Diamond Brite has been used in place of waterline tile, in fountains, waterfalls, negative edge pools, zero depth and beach entry applications where a more durable plaster is required.
-It should be understood by the customer that the Diamond Brite above the water will have a dry appearance that differs from the plaster below water.
+- A. It should be understood by the customer that River Rok above the water would have a dry appearance that differs from River Rok below water.
 Some check cracking may occur.
-Whenever possible water curing of exposed areas for 7 to 28 days will lessen the occurrence of shrinkage cracking and increase overall strength of the plaster.
+Whenever possible water curing of exposed areas for 7 to 28 days will lessen the occurrence of shrinkage cracking and increase overall strength of the plaster. - B. Any blisters due to air trapped during trowelling will fill with water and may delaminate during freezing temperatures due to the expansion of frozen water.
+It is therefore imperative that the River Rok be free of any blisters in above water applications.

-- B. Any blisters due to air trapped during troweling will fill with water and may delaminate during freezing temperatures due to the expansion of frozen water.
-It is therefore imperative that the Diamond Brite be free of any blisters in above water applications. - C. Diamond Brite is not impervious to water penetration and will therefore develop a water line ring due to the presence of oils and dirt at the water line that will require regular maintenance.
+C. River Rok is not impervious to water penetration and will therefore develop a water line ring due to the presence of oils and dirt at the water line that will require regular maintenance.